 Be careful if you go by scooter because the road is rough and may be dangerous in some spots if you don’t take it slow!

-The entrance fee for this whole area is 10k IDR (70 cents) as of 2019.
+The entrance fee for this whole area is 10k IDR (less than one US Dollar) as of 2019.
 From the parking, it’s a short 10 minute hike down to the tree house.

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.